Hair That Holds: Top Styles for Gymnastics Practices and Competitions

 4. Double Braids into a Bun

-This hybrid style starts with two French or Dutch braids, which are then twisted together into a tight bun at the base or crown.
+Two French or Dutch braids twist together into a compact bun at the crown or nape.

 Why gymnasts love it:

-• Combines the stay-put power of braids with the clean, elevated look of a bun.
+• Combines braid security with the sleek look of a bun.

 5. Cornrow Braids